You’ve probably seen their online ads, fliers, or even the signs nailed to utility poles: “We Buy Ugly Houses,” followed by a phone number.

 - Selling with the help of a real estate agent

 The average listing with an agent sells for almost $80,000 more than a for sale by owner (FSBO) listing.
-It may take slightly longer, but your increased profits will more than offset the seller closing costs and commission you’ll be paying out— especially if you use an agent who’s agreed to work for a reduced commission.
+It may take slightly longer, but your increased profits will more than offset the seller closing costs and commission you’ll be paying — especially if you use an agent who’s agreed to work for a reduced commission.

-Sell to An iBuyer
+Sell to an iBuyer

-iBuyers don’t pay fair market value for homes, but their offer is likely to be more reasonable than a company like We Buy Ugly Houses.
+iBuyers don’t pay fair market value for homes, but their offers are likely to be more reasonable than a company like We Buy Ugly Houses.

-For example, iBuyers usually don’t buy houses that were built before 1950, or houses that are in need of significant repairs.
+But, while iBuyers pay all cash and can close quickly, they generally have much stricter criteria for houses.For example, iBuyers usually don’t buy houses that were built before 1950, or houses in need of significant repairs.